In The Grove

 To Te North Side of Garden

 In such woodland like Yngve's could not miss Rhododendrons.
-I smentioned some of them Above, but there was much more of them.
+I mentioned some of them Above, but there was much more of them.
 First of them has been planted in autumn 1997, on the 'First Balcony'; it was 'Scarlet Wonder' (Picture below left, not yet flowers).
 The Rhododendron flowered next spring, in 1998 (next pictures from May, in the middle, is the view from the rock on the North Side of house.

 Around the House Walls